Latest scams

 Romance scams

-Around Valentine’s Day, fraudsters are known to target victims in what is often known as a
+Around Valentine's Day, fraudsters are known to target victims in what is often known as a 'romance' scam.

-Never send money to someone you’ve only met online.
+To avoid falling victim to a romance scam, never send money to someone you've only met online.

 If you think you may have been the victim of a scam, report it to us as soon as soon as